Dave Roman: Awards and reviews

 The webcomic Quicken Forbidden #12 was nominated for a Harvey Award in the Best Single Issue or Story category in 2004, while Astronaut Academy won a Web Cartoonists' Choice Award for Outstanding New Character Design in 2005.

 The webcomic Teen Boat #6: Vote Boat won the Ignatz Award for Outstanding Debut in 2004.
 A reviewer for Geek Dad said that they "thoroughly enjoyed" book one of Teen Boat.
 However, a reviewer for Kirkus Reviews criticized book one, saying, "[Its h]umor is often sophomoric, and most of the girls—with the exception of Teen Boat’s best friend—are busty caricatures.
 While some of the jokes will indeed induce a chuckle or two, many are stretched to the point of exhaustion".
 Of the second book, Kirkus said, "Bright spots aside, this parody of self-obsessed teen protagonists is so successful it gives readers no cause to root for the hero."

+The children's graphic novel Unicorn Boy won the graphic novel category of the 2025 The Week Junior Book Awards.

-Keith Mayerson, a professor of comics and illustration at the School of Visual Arts, said that Roman was one of the school's "most successful and beloved alumni” and that "many of our students were familiar with their work long before they ever met them."
+Keith Mayerson, formerly a professor of comics and illustration at the School of Visual Arts, said that Roman was one of the school's "most successful and beloved alumni” and that "many of our students were familiar with their work long before they ever met them."

 Personal life

-Roman was born on May 26, 1977.
-He grew up in North Babylon on Long Island, and has lived in Astoria, New York.
+Roman grew up in North Babylon on Long Island, and has lived in Astoria, New York.

 Roman was married to fellow cartoonist Raina Telgemeier; they were married in 2006 but they filed for divorce in 2015.